-SEC Rule 3-09 of Regulation S-X ("Rule 3-09") requires that we include or incorporate by reference financial statements for OGC and OCC in this Form 10-K if our investment was considered to be significant in the context of Rule 3-09 for the year ended December 31, 2016.
-We have concluded that both OGC and OCC are significant.
+SEC Rule 3-09 of Regulation S-X ("Rule 3-09") requires that we include or incorporate by reference financial statements for OGC and OCC in this Form 10-K if our investment was considered to be significant in the context of Rule 3-09 for the year ended December 31, 2017.
+We have concluded that OGC is significant.
 As such, the following documents are incorporated herein by reference:

-- The audited balance sheet of OGC as of December 31, 2016 and the related statements of operations, members' equity and cash flows for the year ended December 31, 2016 and the related notes to the financial statements, are filed as Exhibit 99.1 to this Report. - The audited balance sheets of OGC as of December 31, 2015 and 2014 and the related statements of operations, members' equity and cash flows for the years ended December 31, 2015 and 2014 and the related notes to the financial statements, are filed as Exhibit 99.3 to this Report. - The audited balance sheet of OCC as of December 31, 2016 and the related statements of operations, members' equity and cash flows for the year ended December 31, 2016 and the related notes to the financial statements, are filed as Exhibit 99.2 to this Report. - The audited balance sheets of OCC as of December 31, 2015 and 2014 and the related statements of operations, members' equity and cash flows for the years ended December 31, 2015 and 2014 and the related notes to the financial statements, are filed as Exhibit 99.4 to this Report.
+- The audited balance sheets of OGC as of December 31, 2017 and 2016 and the related statements of operations, members' equity and cash flows for the year ended December 31, 2017 and 2016 and the related notes to the financial statements, are filed as Exhibit 99.1 to this Report. - The audited balance sheets of OGC as of December 31, 2015 and 2014 and the related statements of operations, members' equity and cash flows for the year ended December 31, 2015 and 2014 and the related notes to the financial statements, are filed as Exhibit 99.2 to this Report.